MLO-lab/MuVI/README.md

 ## Basic usage

-The `MuVI` class is the main entry point for loading the data and performing the inference:
+The `MuVI` class is the main entry point for loading the data and performing inference:

 ```py
 import numpy as np